Mae'r safle hwn yn defnyddio cwcis. Drwy barhau i bori, rydych yn cytuno i'n defnydd o cwcis. Mwy o wybodaeth

 View our privacy policy regarding website enquiries.

-Williams & Goodwin cover Gwynedd including Caernarfon, Llanrug, Groeslon, Pen Y Groes, Carmel, Dinas and surrounding areas in Gwynedd.
+Williams & Goodwin are estate agents in Caernarfon, Llanrug, Groeslon, Pen Y Groes, Carmel, Dinas and surrounding areas in Gwynedd.
 Handling the sales and lettings of all types of properties throughout the historic, Caernarfon area.
 Whether you are looking for your next buy-to-let property or looking for a home to rent – we can guide you to the property service you need.
 Read more about the area below.

 Looking for a home in the Caernarfon area?
 If so, don’t hesitate to contact our friendly team – we will answer your questions whether you’re looking to buy, sell, let or rent.